tentwentyone/terraforming-the-cloud-gcp-basic-part1/README.md

-# terraforming the cloud - part 1
+# Terraforming the Cloud - GCP - part 1

 ![Terraforming the cloud architecture][tfc-arch]